tuffylock/linetap/README.md

 ### 5: Stat Calculation and Display
 #### 1 day

 Add user statistics JSON API and calculations resulting in meaningful displays for each user.
-Show WPM (or characters/minute), accuracy, and averages for each over time.
+Show WPM (5 characters. alt, calc characters/minute), accuracy, and averages for each over time.
 Automatically begin and end timer when typing starts and finishes.

 [Details][phase-five]